AdrienneCallie13/Week4/README.md

 Next week, I expected:

 •	After submitting my assignment 1, I will continue and implement more Vue concept on my proof of concept.
-Next week I aim to work on "form.vue".
+Next week I aim to work on "form.vue" (5 hours).

 • I will do some research about different types of form.
-I would like to implement step by step form using Vuejs.
+I would like to implement step by step form using Vuejs (10 hours).

-• I also do some refinement on my prototypes so I may need to change some concept on my proof-of-concept.
+• I also do some refinement on my prototypes so I may need to change some concept on my proof-of-concept (10 hours).

 Task 1: